 Gary graduated valedictorian of Lodge Grass High School in 1964.
-He was active in many activities including: football, basketball, student government, band, yearbook.
-He went on to receive a Bachelor’s in Marketing from the University of Montana, Missoula.
-He was active in the R.O.T.C. and Sigma Phi Epsilon while attending U of M.
+He was active in many activities including: football, basketball, student government, band, paper staff, and Boys’ State delegate.
+He went on to receive a Bachelors in Marketing from the University of Montana, Missoula.
+He was active in the R.O.T.C. and Sigma Phi Epsilon while attending University of Montana.

 Gary was determined and driven, these qualities lead him to be a hard-worker and a natural favorite.
 When the Vietnam conflict broke out, Gary was stationed as a lieutenant in Germany.
 Being interested in history and travel, Germany was a good match.
 Gary returned to college in Missoula after the war to start work on his master’s degree.
 However, Gary felt he was not being challenged in graduate school and decided to join the workforce.

 Gary worked in Billings for grocery distributor Ryan’s.
 After a few years, Gary returned to Lodge Grass to help at the family store.
 He met and married a local teacher, Janet Jacobson.
 They had two daughters, Jill and Kaja.
 Gary took over the grocery store in 1979.
 Gary expanded the family business to Hardin in 1982.
 Gary and Janet became very active in the Hardin community.
 Gary was a member of the Hardin Chamber of Commerce, the Big Horn County Historical Society and Museum, the Hardin Food Bank, the Western Heritage Society, and Coral of the Westerners.
 Gary spent countless hours volunteering for these organizations.
 He was also a supporter of local art, culture, history, and athletics.
 He retired from the grocery store in 2004.
 In 2010 Gary and Janet moved to Billings to be closer to Gary’s mother and daughter.